folio-org/folio-org.github.io/guidelines/contributing.md

 Since (almost) all components have hard separation between interface and implementation, we need to keep two kinds of version numbers, one for the API, and one for the implementation code.
 To make matters worse, any FOLIO module may implement several interfaces.
-The Okapi Guide futher describes its handling of [Versioning and Dependencies](https://github.com/folio-org/okapi/blob/master/doc/guide.md#versioning-and-dependencies).
+The Okapi Guide further describes its handling of [Versioning and Dependencies](https://github.com/folio-org/okapi/blob/master/doc/guide.md#versioning-and-dependencies).

 ### API/interface versions